Commercial Loan vs. Invoice Factoring

 Simple: It’s not a loan and does not show up on your balance sheet as debt.

-Factoring is the preferred non-loan alternative to a traditional commercial loan from a bank, and a great way to immediately raise cash for any business purpose.
+Factoring is the preferred non-loan alternative to a commercial loan, and a great way to immediately raise cash for any business purpose.
 Here are a few notable comparisons:

 |Invoice Factoring||Commercial Loan|